atalero/timestamp/README.md

-#Timestamp Microservice - Requirements from Free Code Camp
+<bold>Timestamp Microservice - Requirements from Free Code Camp</bold>

 <strong>Objective:</strong> Build a full stack JavaScript app that is functionally similar to this: https://timestamp-ms.herokuapp.com/ and deploy it to Glitch.